 The College of Arts and Letters (CAL) is a place where theory meets practice and expression meets experience.
-Home to 22 degree programs, 11 minors, and a Master of Arts in professional communication, CAL houses eight collaborative and innovative academic departments.
+Home to 22 degree programs, 11 minors, and a Master of Arts in Professional Communication and Master of Arts in Social and Emerging Media, CAL houses eight collaborative and innovative academic departments.
 Guided by faculty who are talented artists and distinguished scholars, students come to CAL to study everything from fleeting 140-character Tweets and Snaps to enduring works of literature.

 - Art and Design